Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/infrastructuremgmt/_index.md

 ---
-title: Paas & IaaS Configuration & Management
+title: Infrastructure configuration & management
-linktitle: PaaS & IaaS Management
+linktitle: Infrastructure mgmt
 description: For a platform like Altinn 3, it is important to have good tools and processes when it comes to configuration and management of infrastructure.
 tags: [architecture, infrastructure, devops]
-toc: true
+toc: false
 ---

 Over time it is expected that the Altinn 3 platform would consist of hundreds of Kubernetes clusters and other cloud resources.